Jay Fox: Home, Washington

 After these tumultuous years, Home continued to grow where a free atmosphere and diverse thoughts and ideas appealed to people.
-Atheists, religious, free love practitioners, communists, socialists, and much more mingled together until after World War I.

-The Great War came and brought with it a pressure to conform and unite against an outside enemy.
-Couple this with quarrelling among the colonists on the wellbeing of their community brought an end to Home in the late 1910s.
+Atheists, religious, free love practitioners, communists, socialists, and much more mingled together until after World War I. The Great War came and brought with it a pressure to conform and unite against an outside enemy.
+This, along with quarrelling among the colonists on the wellbeing of their community, brought an end to Home in the late 1910s.

-While residing in the libertarian colony of Home, Washington, Fox headed up duties as editor and author of Home's surrogate newspaper, The Agitator.
+While residing in the libertarian colony of Home, Fox headed up duties as editor and author of Home's surrogate newspaper, The Agitator.
 In this publication the views of the colony were made known through what Fox described as a position of "freedom first, last and all the time".
 The Agitator presented readers a taste of Fox's renowned views on industrial unionism and the individual empowerment he felt that early 20th century society was lacking.